kevinboone/androidmusicserver/README.md

 Version 0.0.8, January 2023

+A web interface to the Android audio player -- control your media playback using a browser.

+## Warning -- old, old code

 Please note that this app has been largely unchanged since 2015.
 I've made only the minimum necessary changes to keep it working on the Android devices I own.
 The most recent device I've tested